jrnl-org/jrnl/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have written new tests for these changes, as needed.
 <!--
 NOTE: Your PR may not be reviewed if there are any failing tests.
-You can run tests locally with `make test` (see the contributing doc if you need help with `make`), or use our automated tests after you submit your PR.
+You can run tests locally with `poe test` (see the contributing doc if you need help with `poe`), or use our automated tests after you submit your PR.
 -->